Lady Franklin Bay Expedition: First year, 1881

-The Lady Franklin Bay Expedition was led by Lieutenant Adolphus W. Greely of the Fifth United States Cavalry, with astronomer Edward Israel and photographer George W. Rice among the crew of twenty-one officers and men.
+The Lady Franklin Bay Expedition was led by Lieutenant Adolphus Greely of the Fifth United States Cavalry, with astronomer Edward Israel and photographer George W. Rice among the crew of twenty-five officers and men.
 They sailed on the ship Proteus and reached St. John's, Newfoundland, in early July 1881.
-At Godhavn, Greenland, they picked up Jens Edward and Thorlip Frederik Christiansen, two Inuit dogsled drivers, as well as physician Octave Pierre Pavy and Mr. Clay who had continued scientific studies instead of returning on Florence with the remainder of the 1880 Howgate Expedition.
+At Godhavn, Greenland, they picked up two Inuit men, Jens Edward and Thorlip Frederik Christiansen, both dog sled drivers, as well as physician Octave Pierre Pavy and Mr. Clay who had continued scientific studies instead of returning on Florence with the remainder of the 1880 expedition of Henry W. Howgate.